 Bahn R, Levy E, Wartofsky L. Graves' disease.
 J Clin Endocrinol Metab.
 2007;92(11):2 p following 14A.

 Bope ET, Kellerman RD, eds.
 Conn's Current Therapy 2014.
 1st ed.
 Philadelphia, PA: Elsevier Saunders; 2013.

 Dominguez LJ, Bevilacqua M, Dibella G, et al. Diagnosing and managing thyroid disease in the nursing home.
 J Am Med Dir Assoc.
 2008;9(1):9-17.

-Feldman: Sleisenger & Fordtran's Gastrointestinal and Liver Disease, 8th ed.
-2006.
-Philadelphia, PA: Saunders Elsevier Inc.
+Feldman M, Friedman LS, Brandt LJ, eds.
+Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015.